Overview

 incurred in connection with or related to its investments, and many other costs and expenses,

-managed by our affiliates or us, or if one of the private funds enters into a managed account or
+one of the private funds enters into a managed account or other arrangement in which an

-services to the private fund, then an investor in the private fund effectively will incur two levels of
+investor in the private fund effectively will incur two levels of advisory fees: (1) the private fund’s

-advisory fees: (1) the private fund’s management fee and performance-based fee or allocation;
+management fee and performance-based fee or allocation; and (2) any management fee or

-and (2) any management fee or performance-based fee or allocation paid by the fund to the
+performance-based fee or allocation paid by the fund to the unaffiliated third party.
+Where fees

 The types of expenses borne and paid by the private funds are much broader than the types of